suhank/zea-engine/docs/api/Math/Box3.md

 <a name="Box3"></a>

 ### Box3
+Class representing a box in 3D space.
-Represents a box in 3D space, needing two Vec3 vectors.
+Represents a box in 3D space defined by two Vec3 values which define opposing corners of the box.